zsofiam/battleship-oop-java/README.md

     - Classes use public methods to communicate with the outside code, and private methods for eliminating code duplication and better readability.
     - Polymorphism is used wherever possible, in order to make the code as universal as possible and avoid code duplication.

-2. Implement the `Battleship` class that will be used as the highest level class.
+2. Implement the `battleship` class that will be used as the highest level class.
-    - Class `Battleship` has fields `Display` and `Input` that are used throughout the program.
+    - Class `battleship` has fields `Display` and `Input` that are used throughout the program.
-    - Class `Battleship` has a loop in which program runs.
+    - Class `battleship` has a loop in which program runs.
-    - Class `Battleship` shows main menu and allows the user to start new game, display highscores and exit.
+    - Class `battleship` shows main menu and allows the user to start new game, display highscores and exit.

 3. Implement class `Display` and its methods.
     - Class `Display` prints the game menu.